-Athens sightseeing tip:The view at sunset with the Acropolis in the background is incredible.
+Things to do in Athens tip:The view at sunset from the Temple of Zeus with the Acropolis in the background is incredible.

 The white marble Panathenaic Stadium is a stunning sight and boasts the title of the world’s only marble stadium.
 The stadium hosted the opening and closing ceremonies of the first modern Olympics in 1896.
 Incredible!

 The recently restored UNESCO listed Daphne Monastery is a must for any history buffs and the stunning frescos are worth the trip across town.
 This beautiful Byzantine church is located on the outskirts of Athens and is accessible by Metro and bus/taxi.